OpenNMT/CTranslate2/SECURITY.md

 # Security Policy

+## Supported Versions

+Security fixes are provided for the latest release series only.

 ## Reporting a Vulnerability

-Please report security vulnerabilities privately using GitHub's vulnerability reporting feature.

 Do not open public issues for security vulnerabilities.

+Please report security vulnerabilities privately to Jordi Mas <jmas@softcatala.org>.

 ## What to Include in Your Report